Summer 2019 in London

 Students are required to read the Terms of Enrollment before applying.

-Students may attend either Session I or Session II OR they may attend both Session I and Session II.
+Students may register in any combination for Course I, II and/or III.
 Enrollment is limited.
 Placement will be assigned on a first-come, first-served basis.

 - Tuition and fees